AlexIoannides/kubernetes-mlops/README.md

-# Machine Learning Operations on Kubernetes
+# Deploying Machine Learning Models on Kubernetes

-TODO
+A common pattern for deploying Machine Learning (ML) models into production environments - e.g. a ML model trained using the SciKit Learn package in Python and ready to provide predictions on new data - is to expose them as a RESTful API microservices that are hosted from within Docker containers, that are in-turn deployed to a cloud environment for handling everything required for maintaining continuous availability - e.g. fail-over, auto-scaling, load balancing and rolling service updates.

+The configuration details for a continuously available cloud deployment are specific to the targeted cloud provider(s) - e.g. the deployment process and topology for Amazon Web Services is not the same as that for Microsoft Azure.
+This constitutes knowledge that needs to be acquired for every targeted cloud provider.
+Furthermore, it is difficult (some would say near impossible) to test entire deployment strategies locally, which makes issues such as networking hard to debug.

+[Kubernetes](https://kubernetes.io) is a container orchestration platform that seeks to address these issues.
+Briefly, it provides a mechanism for defining **entire** microservice-based application deployment topologies and their service-level requirements for maintaining continuous availability.
+It is agnostic to the targeted cloud provider, can be run on-premises and even locally - all that's required is a cluster of virtual machines running Kubernetes - i.e. a Kubernetes cluster.

+This repository contains the code, configuration files and Kubernetes instructions for demonstrating how a simple Python ML model can be turned into a production-grade RESTful model scoring (or prediction) API service, using Kubernetes - both locally and with Google Cloud Platform (GCP).
+It is not a comprehensive guide to Kubernetes or ML - more of a 'ML on Kubernetes 101' to demonstrate capability and allow newcomers to Kubernetes to get up-and-running and become familiar with the basic concepts.

+We perform the ML model deployment using two different approaches: a first principles approach using Docker and Kubernetes; and then a deployment using the [Seldon-Core](https://www.seldon.io) framework for managing ML model pipelines on Kubernetes.
+The former will help to appreciate the latter, which constitutes a powerful framework for deploying and performance-monitoring many complex ML model pipelines.

-## Containerising a Simple Test API
+## Containerising a Simple ML Model Scoring Service

-All of the ML applications and services we want to demonstrate use Kubernetes as the underlying deployment platform.
-Consequently, they assume a basic knowledge of both Docker containers and Kubernetes - e.g. how to build a Docker image that containerises a service and how to create a Kubernetes cluster and configure a Kubernetes service that runs the container and exposes it to the public internet.

-We start by demonstrating how to achieve these basic competencies, using the simple Python test API contained in the `services/test_api.py` module together with the Dockerfile in this project's root directory.
+We start by demonstrating how to achieve this basic competence using the simple Python ML model scoring REST API contained in the `py-flask-ml-score-api/api.py` module, together with the Dockerfile in the `py-flask-ml-score-api` directory.

 ### Building a Docker Image

-We assume that there is a Docker client and host running locally, that the client is logged into an account on DockerHub and that there is a terminal open in the this project's root directory.
+We assume that there is a [Docker client and Docker daemon](https://www.docker.com) running locally, that the client is logged into an account on [DockerHub](https://hub.docker.com) and that there is a terminal open in the this project's root directory.
 To build the image described in the Dockerfile run,

 ```bash
 docker build --tag alexioannides/test-ml-score-api py-flask-ml-score-api
 ```

 Where 'alexioannides' refers to the name of the DockerHub account that we will push the image to, once we have tested it.
-To test that the image can be used to create a Docker container that functions as we expect it to, use,
+To test that the image can be used to create a Docker container that functions as we expect it to use,

 ```bash
 docker run --name test-api -p 5000:5000 -d alexioannides/test-ml-score-api
 ```

-And then check that the container is listed as running,
+Then check that the container is listed as running using,

 ```bash
 docker ps